eliabieri/wg_display/project_report.md

 ### Motivation

-Over the years living with together with different people, the need arose to have a central place for displaying certain information that is relevant to all room mates.
+Over the years living with together with different people, the need arose to have a central place for displaying certain information that is relevant to all roommates.
 This information could be anything from the current weather, the next bus departures from the nearest public transport station to the temperature of the Aare river.
-The idea is to have a central place where all this information is displayed.
+The idea was to have a central place where all this information could be displayed.
 This place is the WG Display.

-Since we had quite a bit of experience with the Raspberry Pi, we decided to use it as the main controller.
+Since we had quite a bit of experience with the Raspberry Pis, we decided to use them as the main controller.
 Together with a 5" display case that we had lying around, we were able to quickly build a prototype.
-The software was implemented in Python, which allowed us to quickly develop the first version of the software.
+The software was implemented using Python, which allowed us to quickly develop the first version of the software.

 Over time, the software was extended to support more features.
 Guests coming over to our place started to take notice and wanted to have a WG Display of their own.